How Can Medications Negatively Impact Your Oral Health?

 - Muscle Relaxers — these medications treat muscle spasms and discomfort.
 Popular muscle relaxants include Robaxin, Somas, and Flexeril.

-- Decongestants — over-the-counter medications that reduce allergy symptoms.
-Common brands include Afrin, Sudafed, and Vicks.
+- Decongestants — these over-the-counter medications reduce allergy symptoms.
+Common brands of decongestants include Afrin, Sudafed, and Vicks.

 - Diuretics — diuretics are also called “water pills.”
 They are commonly used to help treat high blood pressure.